drajasekar/PREMIER-LEAGE-PREDICTION/README.md

 Introduction:

 The Premier League is considered one of the most competitive and exciting football leagues in the world, with billions of fans tuning in to watch the matches every year.
-As a fan of the Premier League, I created a machine learning model to predict the outcomes of matches in the league.
+As a fan of the Premier League, I created a machine-learning model to predict the outcomes of matches in the league.
 The league is known for its competitiveness and unpredictability, making it an exciting league to follow.
-This analysis and machine learning model should be useful in gaining insights on match predictions in the Premier League.
+This analysis and machine learning model should be useful in gaining insights into match predictions in the Premier League.

 Data:

 As mentioned above, I collect the data from the Kaggle platform.
 The match statistics are from the 2000/2001 season to the 2018/2019 season.
 There are in total 6839 data points with no missing data in any fields.
 After uploading the data file, I pre-processed it, choosing only the features that
-I considered highly impactful (justification below) to ensure the accuracy of the model.
+I considered it highly impactful (justification below) to ensure the accuracy of the model.
 The get_dummies function in Pandas was also used to convert the categorical values into numerical ones.

 Feature justification
 - Host team: It does matter which team is gonna host the match.
 Hosting gives the club the advantage of not having to travel, a familiar playground, and of course, fan encouragement.